-A Thermal Shock Chamber does what it says on the tin - it cycles rapidly from low temperatures to high temperatures in order to 'thermally shock' the item within the chamber; our machine is capable of a rate of change of around 40°C per minute and can operate from around -65°C to +200°C. The hot and cold cycles make the test subject expand and contract rapidly.
+A Thermal Shock Chamber does what it says on the tin – it cycles rapidly from low temperatures to high temperatures in order to ‘thermally shock’ the item within the chamber; our machine is capable of a rate of change of around 40°C per minute and can operate from around -65°C to +200°C. The hot and cold cycles make the test subject expand and contract rapidly.
 Due to the variety of thermal coefficients of expansion of the materials used in the construction of a printed circuit board (PCB) this places significant stress on the test substrate.
-If the item is coated with a conformal coating or encapsulated with a resin this can often crack due the accelerated change - this is Thermal Shock; when a material just can't catch up to the rate of the environmental temperature change surrounding it.
+If the item is coated with a this can often crack due the accelerated change – this is Thermal Shock; when a material just can’t catch up to the rate of the environmental temperature change surrounding it.
 Other complications can also result from this kind of extreme temperature change, such as a loss of adhesion.

 1. We Respond to Enquiries Faster

 Indeed, most chemical protection manufacturers don’t have this kind of machine at their disposal, and need to first send their products off to a third party test house before they understand the capabilities of their products.
 ‘If we have a specific technical enquiry from a customer who wants to know whether or not something will meet a specific number of cycles, or a specific range, then we can run it for them.’